Laureate Park entrance sign in the Lake Nona area near East Park southeast Orlando Florida

 Property Taxes and Ownership Research

-Before buying in East Park, buyers should review property taxes, CDD details, HOA rules, assessed value, exemptions, ownership history, and prior sales.
+Before buying in East Park, you should review property taxes, CDD details, HOA rules, assessed value, exemptions, ownership history, and prior sales.

 This matters because two homes with similar list prices can have very different monthly costs once HOA, CDD, taxes, insurance, and maintenance are included.